-Students interested in combined degree programs other than the M.D./M.P.H. must apply to their non-M.D. school or program for financial aid to cover any non-M.D. periods of enrollment.
+Students interested in combined degree programs other than those listed must apply to their non-M.D. school or program for financial aid to cover any non-M.D. periods of enrollment.
 While combined degree students are simultaneously enrolled at both schools, each year the school of primary enrollment levies the tuition charge and provides financial aid services and funding according to its own policies and practices.